milonmaze/privacy-terms-observatory/policies.google.com/privacy.md

 Privacy controls
 Activity Controls

 Decide what types of activity you’d like saved in your account.
 For example, if you have YouTube History turned on, the videos you watch and the things you search for are saved in your account so you can get better recommendations and remember where you left off.
 And if you have Web & App Activity turned on, your searches and activity from other Google services are saved in your account so you can get more personalized experiences like faster searches and more helpful app and content recommendations.
-Web & App Activity also has a subsetting that lets you control whether information about your activity on other sites, apps, and devices that use Google services, such as apps you install and use on Android, is saved in your Google Account and used to improve Google services.
+Web & App Activity also has a subsetting that lets you control whether some information about your activity on other sites, apps, and devices that use Google services, such as apps you install and use on Android, is saved in your Google Account and used to improve Google services.

 Go to Activity Controls